drdreflow377/SAR_Positive_unlabeled/README.md

 To run the notebook, you need to have Python and Jupyter installed on your machine.
 You can install them using pip:

 ```
 The `propensity_breast_cancer.ipynb` notebook applies the Propensity Model to a breast cancer dataset.
-The notebook includes the following steps:

-pip install python jupyter
 ```

 - Loading the data